-\textbf{Semi-Supervised Learning} \, Semi-Supervised Learning (SSL) refers to the general problem of learning with partially labeled data, especially when the amount of unlabeled data is much larger than that of the labeled data~\citep{zhou2005tri, rasmus2015semi}.
-The idea of self-training (namely to obtain artificial labels for unlabeled data from a pre-trained model) can be traced back to decades ago~\citep{scudder1965probability, mclachlan1975iterative}, and has been applied to various domains such as language processing~\citep{mcclosky2006effective}, object detection~\citep{rosenberg2005semi, sohn2020simple}, image classification~\citep{lee2013pseudo, xie2020self}, and domain adaptation~\citep{zou2018unsupervised}.
-Pseudo-labeling~\citep{lee2013pseudo}, a component of many recent SSL techniques~\citep{miyato2018virtual}, is a form of entropy minimization~\citep{grandvalet2005semi} by converting model predictions into hard labels.
-Consistency regularization~\citep{bachman2014learning} refers to training models via minimizing the distance among stochastic outputs~\citep{bachman2014learning, rasmus2015semi}.
-Various stochastic approaches have been proposed, such as the exponential moving average of model parameters~\citep{tarvainen2017mean}, previous model checkpoints~\citep{laine2016temporal}, stochastic regularization~\citep{srivastava2014dropout, sajjadi2016regularization, laine2016temporal}, and adversarial perturbations~\citep{miyato2018virtual}.
-A theoretical analysis of consistency regularization was recently developed in~\citep{wei2021theoretical}.

-More recently, It has been demonstrated that the technique of strong data augmentation can lead to better outcomes~\citep{french2017self, xie2019unsupervised, berthelot2019mixmatch, berthelot2019remixmatch}.
-Strongly augmented examples are frequently found outside of the training data distribution, which has been shown to benefit SSL~\citep{dai2017good}.
-Noisy Student~\citep{xie2020self} has combined these strategies into a self-training framework, demonstrating outstanding performance on ImageNet with a large quantity of unlabeled data.
-Our work is based on the aforementioned SSL works, particularly the FixMatch~\citep{sohn2020fixmatch} and ReMixMatch~\citep{berthelot2019remixmatch}.
+\textbf{Semi-Supervised Learning} \, Semi-Supervised Learning (SSL) refers to the general problem of learning with partially labeled data, especially when the amount of unlabeled data is much larger than that of the labeled data~\cite{zhou2005tri, rasmus2015semi}.
+The idea of self-training (namely to obtain artificial labels for unlabeled data from a pre-trained model) can be traced back to decades ago~\cite{scudder1965probability, mclachlan1975iterative}.
+Pseudo-labeling~\cite{lee2013pseudo}, a component of many recent SSL techniques~\cite{miyato2018virtual}, is a form of entropy minimization~\cite{grandvalet2005semi} by converting model predictions into hard labels.
+Consistency regularization~\cite{bachman2014learning} refers to training models via minimizing the distance among stochastic outputs~\cite{bachman2014learning, rasmus2015semi}.
+A theoretical analysis of consistency regularization was recently developed in~\cite{wei2021theoretical}.
+More recently, It has been demonstrated that the technique of strong data augmentation can lead to better outcomes~\cite{french2017self, xie2019unsupervised, berthelot2019mixmatch, berthelot2019remixmatch}.
+Strongly augmented examples are frequently found outside of the training data distribution, which has been shown to benefit SSL~\cite{dai2017good}.